North Laclo River: Catchment

-East Timor has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
-The North Laclo River catchment is one of the two major catchments in the Laclo hydrologic unit, which is about 2031 km2 in total area; the other one is the Comoro River catchment.
+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The North Laclo River catchment is one of the two major catchments in the Laclo hydrologic unit, which is about 2031 km2 in total area, and covers 13.6% of the country; the other one is the Comoro River catchment.

 The major population centres in the Northern Laclo River catchment, from southwest to northeast, are Aileu, Lequidoe, Remexio, Laclo and Manatuto.

 The elevation of the catchment ranges from 2512 m AMSL at its southwestern edge to sea level at the river's mouth.
 Its topography is generally steep.
 About half the catchment is classified as being lands of between 15% and 40% slopes, and about one quarter has more than 40% slopes.
 There are small floodplains along the major rivers in the catchment; smaller river channels not flanked by floodplains are, in general, directly abutted by hillslopes.

+The catchment has a mixture of dendritic (lit. 'tree-like') and parallel drainage networks.
+In the upper catchment, drainage is predominantly dendritic; in its middle reaches, some of the drainage is parallel.
 Almost all of the catchment's rivers have braided gravel beds, the widest of which, reaching a maximum of 1.2 km across, are on the North Laclo River.

 In April 2005, the Ministry of Agriculture, Fisheries, and Forestry appointed the Japan International Cooperation Agency (JICA) to develop a community-based integrated watershed management plan for the Laclo and Comoro River catchments.
 JICA provided its report to the Ministry in March 2010.

 The catchment's original vegetation was probably moist deciduous forest and semi-evergreen rainforest at high altitude, dry deciduous forest over the lower hills and valley floors, and thorn forest at the coast.
 However, large numbers of commercially valuable trees were removed during the Portuguese colonial era, and there was significant deforestation during the subsequent Indonesian occupation, when parts of the catchment, especially around military camps, were burned by the military in efforts to curtail and restrict the activities of armed Timorese resistance groups.
 Deliberate burning by local people also increased.

 Over the last few decades of the twentieth century, the already degraded forest in the catchment became increasingly more degraded, due mainly to illegal cutting, firewood collection, wild fires and cattle grazing.
 The deforestation, in turn, caused tributaries in the upper reaches of the catchment to become intermittent, and is believed by local people to have led to the drying up of springs in those uplands.
 The catchment was also disturbed by cultivation, shifting agriculture, construction of roads, villages and towns, and Indonesian transmigration and relocation policies.